Natural options to prevent stroke

 are minor.

-Stroke research update
+Stroke research studies

 The results of a large urban multiethnic study show that high fat